CliMA/CloudMicrophysics.jl/docs/src/IceNucleationBox.md

 The model solves for saturation in a 0-dimensional adiabatic parcel raising with constant velocity.

-!!! note
-    For now, the equations are written assuming that only the water vapor and cloud ice are present in the system.

 We define ice saturation ratio ``S_i``
 ```math
 \begin{equation}